tk-notes/lucas-meier-blog/content/posts/2021/02/tychonoff-theorem-and-zorns-lemma/index.md

 \\{\mathcal{D} \ |\ \mathcal{D} \supseteq \mathcal{A},\ \mathcal{D} \text{ FIP} \\}
 $$
 is pretty unwieldy.
 In fact, it's very uncountable.
 Super uncountable, if you will.
-Trying to build it directly, or to use induction are going to fail immediately.
+Trying to build it directly, or using induction, is going to fail immediately.

-On the other hand, there's never any obstacle to us continuing to build this mega-set.
-If at some point we're working on our collection $\mathcal{D}$, and we realized that there's an even bigger $\mathcal{D'}$ that works, then we can just use that instead, and keep working.
+On the other hand, there's never any obstacle stopping us from buildind this mega-set.
+If at some point we're working on our collection $\mathcal{D}$, and we've realized that there's an even bigger
+$\mathcal{D'}$ that works, then we can just use that instead, and keep chugging on.

 If we ever encounter some kind of obstacle, we can swiftly adjust our course around it, or incorporate whatever information it's signalling to us.

 This is the kind of situation in which Zorn's lemma applies.
 We're trying to build